realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 - BOOP seeks to entirely <b>avoid</b> the COP (Class Oriented Programming) paradigms & idioms, such as:<br>
   - Using Classes as dumb data containers, with no methods or minimal methods.
   - Using Classes as name space for static methods, with no associated data.
-  - Using static methods to modify objects data directly.
+  - Using static methods to modify object data directly.
   - Using static methods and static variables to avoid having to create objects.
   - Exposing internal data structures and mutable objects.
   - Allowing `null` to be returned from methods.
   - `Null` checks everywhere.
   - Allowing multiple shared access to static global variables/state.
-  - Lots of inheritance, and deep inheritance hierarchies.
+  - Over use of inheritance, and deep inheritance hierarchies.
-  - Lots of "Design Patterns" to solve problems that should not exist in the first place.
+  - Lots of "Design Patterns" implementations to solve problems that should not exist in the first place.
-  - Factories, Builders, AbstractFactoryFactories and other hacky "creational" patterns.
+  - Factories, Builders, AbstractFactoryFactories, AbstractFactoryBuilderFactory and other hacky "creational" patterns.

 ## Code Style